-re-colonized, however, one year class was missing.
+Both streams drain areas which burned in the Moose Fire at 2001.
+The Langford Creek Drainage completely burned and the Cyclone Creek Drainage partially burned.
+Our section in Langford was highly impacted and an attempt to complete the 2001 estimate showed no fish present after the fire (Figure 16, Appendix C-13).
+The field crew observed dead fish in Langford Creek during post-fire surveys.
+The 2002 estimate showed that the section had been re-colonized, however, one year class was missing.
 We captured young-of-the-year as well as Age II and III fish, but no Age I's.
 By the 2003 estimate, things were back within the range of what had been observed pre-fire (Figure 16).
-The canopy was practically 100 percent pre-fire and it's non-existent now.
+The stream canopy was practically 100 percent before the fire and is non-existent now.
 Instream cover is still available, but greatly reduced.
+The 2005 estimate in Langford Creek is one of the highest densities observed to date (Figure 16).

-The Cyclone Creek section is located in Cyclone Meadows and was not influenced by the Moose Fire, although a considerable portion of the drainage upstream was burned.
-We did not document any fish kill in Cyclone Creek and post-fire estimates have been within the range previously observed (Figure 17, Appendix C-14).
+The Cyclone Creek monitoring section is located in Cyclone Meadows and was not directly influenced by the Moose Fire, although a considerable portion of the drainage upstream was burned.
+We did not document a fish kill in Cyclone Creek and post-fire estimates have been within the range previously observed (Figure 17, Appendix C-14).